Jordancle/BallGame/README.md

 # Bouncing-Ball-Game-BBG-
 My First Game using p5.js framework for Java Script

-To play:
+To play:\n
-Download all files into one folder
+Download all files into one folder\n
-Open the index.html file in web browser
+Open the index.html file in web browser\n

 Controls:
 Press SPACE to jump!